 Headphones and Monitors

 Since you’re reading this blog, I’ll assume you already know (or have) these pieces of equipment.
 If you haven’t yet, check out this article on the best home studio setup for guidance.

 So now that you have a DAW, you’ll need some plugins.

 The two broad categories of plugins you’ll need are sound-generating (soft-synths and samplers) and effects (EQ, compressors, reverb, delay, flangers, and so on).

 The good news is your DAW already comes bundled with tons of plugins, so you can get started straight away.

-Having said that, investing in one or two new plugins can make things easier and even more fun.
+But investing in one or two new plugins can make things easier and even more fun.